Who is the best shooter in the NBA?

 Creating a distribution for every player in the NBA

 So, we have made the cake… and so we slice it up and make a lot of muffins.
 The muffins represent the (posterior) distributions for each player’s conversion rate using the method described here above.
-That is a Beta distribution of the form Beta(alpha + H, beta + M), where and M are the numbers of hits and misses, respectively.
+That is a Beta distribution of the form Beta(alpha + H, beta + M), where H and M are the numbers of hits and misses, respectively.
 Here the alpha and beta are the chocolate chips that we added to make the cake a little bit more awesome.

 The posterior mean for a specific player (i) will be: